akorablov/project_data_jobs/README.md

 #### Key Insights:

-- The skill `Oracle` appears to have the highest median salary of nearly $97K, despite being less common in job postings.
-This suggests a high value placed on specialized database skills within the data analyst profession.
+- `Oracle` stands out with the highest median salary (~$97K) despite its relatively low presence in job postings.
+This suggests that niche, enterprise-level database skills are highly valued, likely due to their complexity and limited talent pool.

-- More commonly required skills like `Excel` and `SQL` have a large presence in job listings but lower median salaries compared to specialized skills like `Python` and `Tableau`, which not only have higher salaries but are also moderately prevalent in job listings.
+- `Python`, `Tableau`, and `SQL Server` strike an ideal balance between market demand and salary potential.
+Their positions in the top-right quadrant indicate that these tools are not only commonly required but also well-compensated.
+For aspiring or current analysts, investing in these skills could yield high returns.

-- Skills such as `Python`, `Tableau`, and `SQL Server` are towards the higher end of the salary spectrum while also being fairly common in job listings, indicating that proficiency in these tools can lead to good opportunities in data analytics.
+- Tools like `Excel` and `SQL` dominate job postings, particularly `SQL`, which appears in nearly 60% of listings.
+However, their median salaries are lower relative to more specialized skills.
+This reflects their status as foundational tools, essential, but not differentiators.

 ### Visualizing Different Techonologies

-Let's visualize the different technologies as well in the graph.
-We'll add color labels based on the technology (e.g., {Programming: Python})
+Let’s also visualize the different types of technologies in the graph by adding color labels based on their category (e.g., Programming: Python).

 #### Visualize Data